vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

 	2. Restart the Flex-based vSphere Web Client service.<pre>$ service-control --stop vsphere-client && service-control --start vsphere-client</pre>

 **What to Do Next**

+If you see the error message `At least one plugin is already registered with the target VC`, see [Upgrade the vSphere Client Plug-Ins on vCenter Server Appliance](upgrade_h5_plugin_vcsa.md).

 To verify the deployment of the plug-ins, see [VCH Administration in the vSphere Client](vch_admin_client.md).